avianto/hugo-kiera/README.md

 # Kiera Theme for Hugo

-Kiera is the theme specialized for presenting writing layout like long essay or technical writing.
+Kiera is the theme specialized in presenting writing layout like long essay or technical writing.

 ## Main Features